DigitecGalaxus/thinclient-base/README.md

 ### Hostname

 The thin client gets a unique and recognizable hostname from the `hostname-changer.sh` script.
-The Hostname is set to `thinclient-{lastSixMACAddressCharacters}`.
+The Hostname is set to `tc-{MACAddressCharacters}`.

 ### Network